-The M1 was adopted as the standard issue battle rifle for the US Armed Forces in 1932 and started to enter service in 1936, which led to constant refinement of the rifle.
-This precluded any work on a sniper version of the M1 which, as is common between wars, rated very low on the priority list for the M1.
+The semi-automatic M1 Garand was adopted as the standard issue battle rifle for the US Armed Forces in 1932 and finally started to enter service in 1936, which then led to constant refinement of the rifle.
+This refinement and adoption procedure precluded any work being done on a sniper version of the M1 which, as is common between wars, rated very low on the priority list for the M1.
 As World War II broke out for the USA, a large demand for scoped rifles and snipers developed.
 Because the M1 was the standard issue rifle, it was first examined for feasibility as a sniper rifle and two prototypes were approved, but because of the difficulty required to manufacture the specialized versions, they were delayed and the adoption of the M1903A4 happened in 1943 and began to be produced.
-This did not mean that the M1 sniper rifle ceased to exist, but instead it moved forward and authorization to produce a sniper version of the M1.
+This did not mean that the M1 sniper rifle ceased to exist, but instead it moved forward and authorization to produce a sniper version of the M1 was approved.
 Work was slow and finally the M1E7 and M1E8 were evaluated and eventually approved for production.
 In June of 1944 the M1E7 (renamed M1C) was adopted as the standard issue sniper rifle and replaced the M1903A4 making it “Limited Standard”.
 The M1E8 (renamed M1D) was adopted in September of 1944 as a “Substitute Standard”.
 The only difference between the C and D was the scope mounting system.

-I have shot M1C’s and they are an acceptable performer out to about 500 yards, after which its tough to hit man size targets.
-It is tough to be objective having been spoiled with the M24 and other modern sniper rifles.
+We have shot a classic M1C’s and they are an acceptable performer out to about 500 yards, after which it is difficult to hit man size targets.
 These are classic sniper rifles, and they bring in a hefty collectors premium for good rifles, but they are a fine addition to anyone’s rifle collection and a significant part of US sniping history.